davidnoq/Foodcraft/sprint4.md

 - Login e2e testing logout function when the user is logged in
 - Checking whether a profile exists and making a new profile for login component testing
 - check whether contact button is visible and can be accessed
+- Check when the user input ingredients, user receives a recipe
+- Test clear all recipes functions for profile

 # List unit tests for backend
 - GET for retrieving recipes in database associated with a user (user-specific recipe lists)